-Rutherford's Leadership Series is a series of interviews with key players within the compliance, financial crime, legal and cyber security sectors.
+Rutherford's Leadership Series is a series of interviews with key players within the compliance recruitment sector.
 These informal conversations will serve as an opportunity for professionals to get insights on the trending topics and challenges within their field and learn from high profile individuals with impressive track records.

 Through your work as a consultant, you have seen situations where firms had to change their culture from a compliance perspective.
 Are there any tools or options available for Compliance Officers to efficiently implement this type of change?